-Vasari Singers was founded nearly 40 years ago and is among the leading chamber choirs in Britain.
+Vasari Singers was founded 40 years ago this year and is among the leading chamber choirs in Britain.
 Under the direction of its founder conductor Jeremy Backhouse, the chamber choir performs a wide range of repertoire from Renaissance to contemporary music.

 The choir is recognised widely for its Virtuosity, Versatility and Variety, performing with passion and sensitivity to exacting standards and considerable acclaim.